NourAfshal/BookBuddy-AI-ChatBot/README.md

 - *Arabic-Focused:* All prompts, processing, and answers are tailored for Modern Standard Arabic.
 - *Spoiler Protection:* If a user asks a question beyond what they’ve read, the chatbot refuses to answer and politely warns the user.
-- *Modern UI/UX:* The React frontend is styled with soft AI-themed colors (blues, purples) for readability and user comfort.
+- *Modern UI/UX:* The React frontend is styled with soft AI-themed colors for readability and user comfort.

 **Architecture Summary:**
 - *Frontend:* React.js (with user-friendly forms for file upload, question input, and page selection)